Skip to main content

 Application Process

-Applicants should have a minimum GPA of 3.25, weighted or unweighted, or be placed in the top 40% of their high school class.
+Students applying to enter the program in fall 2025 or later should have a minimum GPA of 3.70, weighted or unweighted, or be placed in the top third percentile of their high school class.

 An online application is available in conjunction with the main SLU application.
 Once accepted into the Law Scholars Program, students must sign and return the invitation to the Office of Undergraduate Admissions via email or mail to Saint Louis University, DuBourg Hall, Room 119, 1 N. Grand Blvd.
 For more information, contact the Office of Pre-Health and Pre-Law Studies by email or phone at 314-977-2840.